Actifio/ActPowerCLI/README.md

 ```
 Then re-run the installer.
 The installer will unblock all the other files.

+### All Supported Versions of PowerShell - Upgrade from GitHub download

+To upgrade any existing install, follow the Install instructions above.
+The Installer will detect an existing installation and offer you an option to upgrade it.
+If you have more then one installation, choose the option to delete them all and install just one version in one location.

+Common upgrade issues are solved by:

+* Closing open PowerShell Sessions that are using the module.
+Make sure to close all other sessions.
+Sometimes you literally need to close every session and open one fresh one.
+* Unblocking the downloaded zip file.
+* Running the PowerShell session as Administrator, depending on where current installs are and where you want to install to.

 ###   PowerShell 7 - Install from the PowerShell Gallery

 Install from PowerShell Gallery: